Chris Bearchell: Operation Soap

 They think that when they pick on us that they’re picking on the weakest.
 Well, they made a mistake this time.
 We’re going to show them just how strong we are.
 They can’t get away with this shit anymore.
 No more shit!

 — Chris Bearchell, at the Feb.
 6 protest against Operation Soap.

 Bearchell participated in the Feb.
 6, 1981 protest against the mass arrests conducted by Toronto Police the previous night during Operation Soap.
 Bearchell gave a speech to the gathered protesters at the corner of Yonge and Wellesley in Toronto's Gay Village, and was reportedly the one to start the chant "No more shit!", which became a prominent slogan in the community response to Operation Soap.

 Sex workers' rights

 Beginning in the 1980s, Bearchell began organizing in the sex workers' rights movement.
-In 1983, she was a founding member of the Canadian Organization for the Rights of Prostitutes (CORP).
+In 1983, she was a founding member of the Canadian Organization for the Rights of Prostitutes (CORP) along with Peggie Lee, Danny Cockerline, Feather, and Gwendolyn.
 This organization advocated for the decriminalization of prostitution, spoke out against the prosecution of those involved in sex work, and provided advice and support to sex workers facing criminal charges.
+Between 1990 and 1991, the organization also published a newsletter, Stiletto.
 After Bill C-49 was passed in December 1985, CORP organized to challenge the constitutionality of the law.
 During the period of 1986 to 1991, Bearchell was one of the activists "at the helm of CORP's efforts for decriminalization".
+CORP was disbanded in 1992 and evolved into Sex Professionals of Canada (SPOC).

-In 1986, Bearchell helped found Maggie's, a drop-in and advocacy organization for sex workers.
+In 1986, Bearchell helped found the Safe Sex CORPS, which was renamed the Prostitutes Safe Sex Project and is now known as Maggie's, a drop-in and advocacy organization for sex workers that was funded by the government.
 In 1990, Bearchell became the organization's coordinator after the previous coordinator, her close friend and collaborator Danny Cockerline, stepped down.

+Personal life

+In the 1970s, Bearchell was in a non-monogamous relationship with activist Konnie Reich.
+On April 10, 1976, the couple was assaulted while walking in The Annex neighborhood of Toronto.

+In 1984, Bearchell began a relationship with Irit Shimrat, another activist.
+Shimrat published a magazine for former psychiatric patients, Phoenix Rising, out of the basement of their collective home, and helped Bearchell launch a new magazine, Epicene, after The Body Politic folded in 1987.

+Bearchell also worked at the headquarters of Girl Guides in the mid-1970s.

+Bearchell was featured in the 2002 documentary film, Stand Together: A History of the Lesbian and Gay Rights Movement in Ontario from 1967 to 1987 by Nancy Nicol.

+In October 2003, a portrait of Bearchell was placed in the Canadian Lesbian Gay Archives National Portrait Collection.